Rebirth-Project/version-comparator/README.md

 The version comparator can compare versions provided in string format.
 Currently, the library checks whether a passed version conforms to the internal parser rules.
 It throws an exception if an invalid version is provided as input.
 The library in its current state of the art has three different parsers to choose from:

 1. a minimal parser (version format X.Y.Z)
-2. a semantic version parser ( the standard semantic version you can find here  [https://semver.org/](https://semver.org/), that basically parses this version format X.Y.Z-QUALIFIER+buildmetadata)
+2. a semantic version parser (the standard semantic version you can find here  [https://semver.org/](https://semver.org/), that basically parses this version format X.Y.Z-QUALIFIER+buildmetadata)
 3. a relaxed semantic version parser that is the default choice to build the comparator and is basically the version standard used by Maven artifacts (version format X.Y.Z-QUALIFIER where the qualifier should be a unique type string).
 The qualifier types recognized by the relaxed parser are the following and in this order of priority:

  - SNAPSHOT
  - PRE_ALPHA
  - ALPHA
  - BETA
  - RC
  - STABLE
  - FINAL

+4. a complete Maven's rules compliant version parser (you can find here the specs [https://maven.apache.org/pom.html#version-order-specification](https://maven.apache.org/pom.html#version-order-specification))

 ## Usage